 Triple Glazing£1,500 – £3,500Maximum insulation and noise reduction

 The installation cost depends on whether you’re replacing existing doors or creating a new opening in a wall.
+If you’re planning to upgrade your home by fitting new doors, the cost to install French doors in existing opening is generally lower than a full structural alteration.

 Installation TypeCost RangeDetails